 Distance and Campus Pathway Admissions

 Fulfillment of the basic requirements does not guarantee admission.
 A selection system exists in which the Pharmacy Admission Committee selects the applicants it considers best qualified for the study and practice of the profession from the pool of applicants.
-Admission is based on rigor of coursework, quality of academic institution, cumulative GPA, prerequisite science GPA, PCAT score, work experience, recommendations, personal statement, and interview.
+Admission is based on rigor of coursework, quality of academic institution, cumulative GPA, prerequisite science GPA, PCAT score (if available), work experience, recommendations, personal statement, and interview.

-The final deadline for pharmacy applications is March 1; however, applicants are strongly encouraged to apply in the fall prior to the desired term of entry.
-The preferred deadline for admission is October 1.
-The deadline for Creighton undergraduate students is October 1.
+The final deadline for pharmacy applications is June 1st prior to the desired term of entry; however, applicants are strongly encouraged to apply in the fall prior to the desired term of entry.
+The preferred deadline for admission, including Creighton undergraduate students, is October 1.
 Applicants are encouraged to apply early.
+Please see our website for the most current deadlines (https://spahp.creighton.edu/future-students/doctor-pharmacy/admissions-information).
 Qualified applicants are invited to interview on a first-come, first-served basis.
 Once interview seats and entering class seats are filled, the admission committee will no longer consider remaining applicants.
 To apply for admission, students must apply online through PharmCAS, a pharmacy college application service, at www.PharmCAS.org and submit the following:

 - An official transcript from each U.S. and Canadian institution the applicant has attended and/or is currently attending.
 Official transcripts must be sent directly from the issuing institution(s) to PharmCAS.

 - Personal statement.